marcoguerri/marcoguerri.github.io/_posts/2016-08-27-openembedded-devshell-notes.markdown

 So, let's try again, this time setting *--with-pcre*.
 Note that any path specified on the command line must point to the cross-compiled libraries and headers.
-In order to do this, an additional *=* must be prepended so that the path is considered relative to the *sysroot*.
-Not doing so will not break the configure run, but a warning will appear in configure.log and *do_qa_configure* will detect it and raise an error.
+In order to do so, an additional *=* must be prepended so that the path is interpreted as relative to the *sysroot*.
+On the contrary, if an absolute path is specified, the configure run will not break, but a warning will appear in resulting log file and *do_qa_configure* will catch it and raise an error.